statsmaths/stat209/_notes/quiz-h.md

 ---
-title: "Assessment E"
+title: "Assessment H"
 author: "Taylor Arnold"
 output: html_notebook
 ---

-For this in-class assessment, you should be able to:
+For this in-class assessment, you should be able to understand the following concepts.
+You should be able to compute them for a small dataset or use R commands to produce them from a larger dataset:

+- mean
+- median
+- quantiles (quartiles, deciles, ventiles, and percentiles)
+- variance (`var`)
-- compute the mean, median, percentiles, variance, and standard deviation of small datasets by hand
+- standard deviation (`sd`)
-- compute the mean, median, percentiles, variance, and standard deviation of small datasets by calling functions in R
-- determine when the median would differ greatly from the mean
-- apply the 66% and 95% rules for the standard deviation to numeric data; this includes the reverse: looking at a or percentiles and determining the standard deviation from them

-If I ask you do arithmetic, it will be either very easy to compute the answer or you can leave it unsimplified.
-No calculators are needed or allowed.
+You should also be able to read the output of the function `reg_table` and and estimate the standard deviation of a variable.